jrutley/ReviewManagement/ReviewManagement/README.md

 #### Stuff left to do:

-- Add tests on front end
+- Add more tests on front end
-- Add tests on back end
+- Add more tests on back end
-- Wire up something on the front end to call the CustomerReviewController
+- Add Customer ability to edit a review to a product
-- Add Customer ability to add a review to a product
+- Select the Customer from the list instead of an input field
-- Filter products to ones purchased by Customer
+- Add authentication
-- Add Vendor ability to retrieve reviews
+- Add dates to seed data
-- Add Vendor ability to sort reviews
+- Allow Vendor to reply to customer and update state
-- Add Vendor ability to paginate reviews
+- Deploy